 Me: [stunned pause] [makes mental note of this deep theological response]

-Three years after when we first read Jesus Still Loves Joe, my children have just experienced the death of the first person that they had met.
+Three years after we first read Jesus Still Loves Joe, my children have just experienced for the first time, the death of someone they knew.
 My now 6yo told me today that it’s harder when someone you know dies, as you have memories.
 She’s not wrong.
 I am so sad, and it’s really hard to have good conversations when you’re trying not to cry!

 We’ve had some very deep conversations about death, heaven and hell, burial and cremation, funerals and what people wear.
 In the middle of these conversations, my 6yo told me:

 “You know Mummy, just before Great Grandad died, I think Jesus came into his room and took away all his pain, anxiety and weakness and made him just like us.
 Then He made a shaft of light so that he could see all the pictures of his family on the wall.”
 What a beautiful picture, and how amazing to be comforted in my time of sadness by my daughter.
 It’s been so hard but so good to be able to continue our chats about death and grief, and so meet God in the middle of them.
 I hope these resources help you to do the same.

 The Held in Hope books are all aimed at children aged 3–7 years old, and address sickness and death from a Christian perspective.
 There is no heavy theology just addressing issues that young children have, rather than those we adults wrestle with.
 The two books from the series which are most helpful for chatting about death and grieving are: